This Cheesy Skillet Bread Changed My Low-Carb Life!

 • 2 large eggs

-• 3 1/2 tbsp 50 g butter, melted
+• 3 1/2 tbsp (50 g) butter, melted

-• 1/2 cup 125 ml unsweetened plain almond milk
+• 1/2 cup (125 ml) unsweetened plain almond milk

 Instructions

-• Adjust your oven rack to the middle position and set the oven temperature to 400°F (200°C).
-Place the 2 teaspoons of butter into an 8-inch oven-safe skillet and put the skillet in the oven while it preheats.
+1. Adjust your oven rack to the middle position and preheat the oven to 400°F (200°C).
+Place an 8-inch oven-safe skillet in the oven to heat while it preheats.

 Notes